Jhon Arias (footballer): Wolverhampton Wanderers

 On 18 July 2025, Fluminense announced an agreement for the transfer of Arias to Premier League club Wolverhampton Wanderers.
 The deal was completed on 24 July on a four-year contract with the option of an additional year's extension.

+Palmeiras

+On 7 February 2026, Arias returned to Brazil, this time joining Palmeiras on a three-year contract for €25 million paid over four years in instalments.